MartaBofillRoig/BCE/README.md

 	* Sample size derivation for composite binary endpoints.
 Stat in Med.
 DOI: 10.1002/sim.8092.

+The code of the shiny app CompARE can be found at: https://github.com/CompARE-Composite/CompARE-package

 ## BG_AREpaper
 Source  code  for implementing and reproducing  the procedures discussed in Bofill&Gómez (https://onlinelibrary.wiley.com/doi/abs/10.1002/bimj.201600229).